 Richard is a CEDR accredited mediator, an accredited mediator at the Court of Arbitraion for Art and a member of Professional Advisors to the International Art Market.

-Until his retirement in 2017, he was executive managing partner at Slaughter and May, prior to which he was Head of the firm’s Dispute Resolution group.
-His practice includes media and entertainment, art and luxury assets, banking, finance and insurance.
+Until his retirement in 2017, he was managing partner at Slaughter and May, prior to which he was Head of the firm’s Dispute Resolution group.
+His mediation practice includes media and entertainment, art and luxury assets, banking, finance and insurance.
 Richard is listed as an Eminent Practitioner for Litigation and is also named as a leading individual for Commercial Litigation in The Legal 500.

 Nick was Executive Producer Donmar Warehouse from 2002 - 2007 and has over 25 years of experience in the theatre industry.
 During this time he has worked in the subsidised and commercial sectors and has extensive experience of successfully realising productions for different audiences.
 Whilst at the Donmar under the Artistic Directorship of Sam Mendes and subsequently Michael Grandage, he produced and general managed musicals, classic plays, revivals, and new writing.
 He transferred many of these productions to both the West End and Broadway.
 Under his joint leadership with Michael Grandage the theatre won 4 Evening Standard Awards and 8 Olivier Awards.